Planning a trip to Cactus League Spring Training in Arizona? Here’s everything you need to know for an awesome trip!

 The Cactus League is one of two spring training leagues (the other is the Grapefruit League in Florida) that are home to the MLB during the baseball spring training season.

-Phoenix, and the cities that form the metropolitan area (Scottsdale, Mesa, Tempe, etc.), are home to the Cactus League.
-Within a 50-mile radius, you’ll find 10 facilities that host 15 major league baseball teams during spring training (which typically runs mid-February through March).
+Phoenix and the cities in its metropolitan area (Scottsdale, Mesa, Tempe, etc.) are home to the Cactus League.
+Within a 50-mile radius of the city, you'll find 10 facilities that host 15 major league baseball teams during spring training (which typically runs mid-February through March).

 It’s the greatest concentration of professional baseball facilities found anywhere in the United States!
 And because the teams play so close together, you can visit multiple stadiums on one trip.

 Team | Stadium | City |